Chart Color Schemes

 Wilsonton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.6%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.7%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.2%).
-Trade and technical skills are prevalent, with 37.4% of residents aged 15 and above holding vocational credentials - advanced diplomas (8.4%) and certificates (29.0%).
+Bachelor degrees are most common at 8.7%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.2%).
+Vocational credentials are prevalent, with 37.4% of residents aged 15+ holding them, including advanced diplomas (8.4%) and certificates (29.0%).
+Educational participation is high at 25.9%, comprising 8.7% in primary education, 7.7% in secondary education, and 3.3% in tertiary education.

-Educational participation is high, with 25.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 25.9% of residents currently enrolled in formal education.
 This includes 8.7% in primary education, 7.7% in secondary education, and 3.3% pursuing tertiary education.

 Frequently Asked Questions - Education